kif01/Watson-Twilio-Integration/slides/README_slides.md

 **🌟 Overview** <br />
-Learn to extend your chatbot's capabilities with Voice Agent using Watson Assistant, Speech to Text, Text to Speech, and Twilio.
+Learn to extend your chatbot's capabilities with Watson Assistant, Speech to Text, Text to Speech, and Twilio.

 🎓 What will you learn? <br />
 • What is Watson Assistant? <br />
-• What is Voice Agent? <br />
 • What is Twilio? <br />

 👩‍💻 Who should attend? <br />